 We understand that there is a strong connection between a teenager’s mental, physical and emotional health.
 In fact, there’s a good chance that your child’s pediatrician recommended counseling.
 At Aspire Counseling, we are always willing to work with pediatricians, family physicians and psychiatrists.
 The American Academy of Pediatrics recommends physicians support the family in securing mental health care and counseling for depressed teenagers.
 We are fortunate to have many physicians in the Columbia and Jefferson City area who understand the value of counseling and often send clients our direction.

-At Aspire Counseling, parents have the option of giving us permission to communicate with your physician.
+Parents have the option of giving Aspire permission to communicate with your physician.
 Physicians often appreciate brief updates.
 In fact, it can help inform their decisions about medication management to know that a teenager is also actively involved in counseling.
 For instance, if a teenager is beginning an antidepressant for the first time, the physician may feel more comfortable prescribing it knowing a trained mental health professional is monitoring any changes in mood or suicidal thoughts.

 Your counselor typically will avoid telling you specific details about what your teenager has said in sessions, because we want your teen to feel that this is a safe place to openly express their emotions.
 Sometimes a counselor may even show the teenager what was shared with the physician.
-This way, your teen doesn’t worry about what is being said “behind their back.”
+We know it can make a teenager nervous to know someone is talking about you “behind your back.”
+Therefore, your therapist will try to keep you in the loop about what is discussed.